gebmecod/RSA-encryption/README.md

 5. Creating the message
     - Input `y` if you don't have an existing message file else `n`.
     - Enter your message
-    - Enter message filename (excluding the file extension e.g. test which will be automatically saved as test.txt)
+    - Enter message filename (e.g. test.txt)
     - Created message file!
 > Note: Any message created outside of this program don't have a check for 140 char limit.

 6. Encrypting and Signing the message
-    - Specify the message filename (without .txt)
+    - Specify the message filename (e.g. test.txt)
     - Specify the encyrption public key (e.g. encryption.pub)
     - Specify the signing private key (e.g. signing)
     - Successfully encrypted the message